Philippines' Manny Pacquiao to run for president in 2022 - RFI

 But it will not guarantee victory.

-Duterte -- who is allowed to serve only one term as president under the constitution -- rivals Pacquiao for the affections of many Filipinos and declared last month he will run for the vice presidency.
+Duterte -- who is constitutionally allowed to serve only one term as president -- rivals Pacquiao in the affections of many Filipinos and declared last month he would run for the vice-presidency.

-A party faction loyal to Duterte also endorsed the president's close aide, Senator Christopher Lawrence "Bong" Go, for the top job -- but he hasn't yet accepted.
+A party faction loyal to Duterte also endorsed the president's close aide, Senator Christopher Lawrence "Bong" Go, for the top job -- but he has so far declined the nomination.

 Pacquiao would face a formidable opponent if Duterte's daughter, Sara, were to run for president, which she is tipped to do.

-A recent poll showed the Davao city mayor -- who belongs to a different party than her father -- with the most voter support, well ahead of Pacquiao and other potential contenders.
+A recent poll showed the Davao city mayor -- who belongs to a different party to her father -- with the most voter support, well ahead of Pacquiao and other potential contenders.

 The deadline for registering as a candidate for next year's elections is October 8.